 Available additional shared software

-The juno and luna clusters have additional shared software in the /opt/common directory.
-The juno cluster is CentOS_7.
-The luna cluster is CentOS_6 and in the process of being retired.
+The lilac and juno clusters have additional shared software in the /opt/common directory.

 In an effort to keep track of frequently changing software versions, we are now using this path structure:

 You can set these paths in your .bashrc or use the full path in your code.
 If you put paths in your .bashrc make sure that you source it or somehow add the path to your grid engine scripts.

 If you need additional software, check with us to see if we already have it installed.
 We can install packages for you globally or help you with your own install.
 To request help installing the software, please use this form here: http://hpc.mskcc.org/software-installation-request/